Updated: September 17, 2020

 The right thing is NOT to cough or sneeze without covering yourself with a tissue or elbow.
-You should discard the scarf immediately and wash your hands.
+You should discard your mouth cover immediately and wash your hands.
 If you sneeze or cough into your hand, you should also wash your hands immediately.

 You should also follow proper food hygiene precautions.
-Before cooking you should wash your hands, wash vegetables and implements well before using them and make sure that all your food is well cooked.
+Before cooking, you should wash your hands, wash vegetables, and utensils well before using them, and make sure that all your food is well cooked.

-As you can see, the main recommendation is to wash your hands with soap and water for at least 40 seconds.
+As you could see, the main recommendation is to wash your hands with soap and water for at least 2 minutes.
 The hands should be rubbed between the fingers and each finger separately, also the tips of the fingers against the palms to wash the inside of the nails.
 This infographic shows very well what is the correct technique to wash your hands.

 Wash your hands and monitor your health to detect any symptoms that may appear.
-If you are really concerned, try to stay home for up to 2 weeks.
-If no symptoms have occurred by then, you're fine.
+If you feel really concerned, try to stay home for up to 2 weeks.
+If no symptoms develop by then, you are fine.
 If you start experiencing symptoms like fever and shortness of breath, seek medical attention.

-If you show symptoms of being infected with the Coronavirus, call your local medical center.
-They should give you advice on the best place to go.
-Then you can put on a mask to go to the medical center and avoid infecting others.
+If you experience symptoms of the Coronavirus, call the closest medical center.
+They should advise you about the best place to go to.
+Then, you should put on a mask to avoid infecting others and to go to the medical centre.
 Try not to cough near anyone and keep a minimum distance of 2 meters from other people.

-85% of coronavirus cases are mild and people can recover at home.
+85% of Coronavirus cases have mild symptoms and patients usually recover at home.
 There are people who are at higher risk such as the elderly or people with pre-existing respiratory problems.

 If you are told that your symptoms are mild, but last more than 2 weeks, or if you have difficulty breathing, seek medical attention again.

-You can visit Machu Picchu on a day trip, but we recommend staying overnight at the hotel near the entrance or in Aguas Calientes.
+One can visit Machu Picchu on a day trip, but we recommend staying overnight at a hotel near its entrance or in Aguas Calientes.
 A day trip allows you about four hours at Machu Picchu.
-If you stay visiting Machu Picchu overnight you can wander the ruins after most tourists have gone or in the morning before they arrive.
+If you stay overnight, it enables you either visiting Machu Picchu after most tourists are gone or in the morning before they arrive.

-If your arrive without an admission ticket, you must purchase one in Aguas Calientes at the Instituto Nacional de Cultura (Avenida Pachacutec s/n, 084-211196).
-There is no ticket booth at the ruins´entrance.
-If you are with a tour, the tickets are most likely taken care of for you.
-Buy your ticket the night before if you want to get in the park right away; bus service begins at 5:30 AM.
-From the time you purchase the ticket, you have three days to enter the Inca city, however, once you enter the citadel, the ticket is only-valid for that day.
-So if you arrive in the afternoon and visit the ruins, then stay the night and want to return the next morning, you´ll have to buy two tickets.
+If you arrive without an admission ticket, you must purchase one in Aguas Calientes at the Instituto Nacional de Cultura (address: Avenida Pachacutec s/n, phone number: 084-211196).
+There is no ticket booth at the ruins' entrance.
+If you come with a tour, tickets are most likely taken care of for you.
+Buy your ticket the night before if you want to get in the historic sanctuary right away (shuttle bus service begins at 5:30 AM).
+From the time you purchase the ticket, you have three days to enter the Inca city.
+However, once you enter the citadel, the ticket is only valid for that day.
+So, if you arrive in the afternoon and visit the ruins and then you stay overnight with the intension of returning to the citadel the next morning, you will have to buy two tickets (one for every day).

 Machu Picchu and the Inca Trail are a breath-catching 300-700 meters (980-2,300 feet) lower than Cusco.
-But to be on the safe side about altitude effects, locally known as soroche, get an ample intake of fluids and eliminate or minimize alcohol and caffeine consumption.
-Smoking aggravetes the problem.
-Some hotels have an oxygen supply for their guests´use.
-The prescription drug acetazolamide can help offset the alkalosis caused by low oxygen at high elevations.
-Tap water is generally not safe to drink.
-Stick with the bottled variety, con gas (carbonated) or sin gas (plain).
-The San Luis brand is for sale everywhere.
+But to be on the safe side about altitude effects, locally known as soroche, get an ample intake of liquids and eliminate or minimize alcohol and caffeine consumption.
+Smoking aggravates the problem.
+Some hotels have an oxygen supply for their guests' use.
+The medication acetazolamide can help offset the alkalosis caused by low oxygen at high elevations.
+Tap water is not safe to drink.
+Stick with the bottled variety, either 'con gas' (carbonated) or 'sin gas' (still).
+The San Luis brand of water is available almost everywhere.

-Some Cusco tour operators market a two-day, one night visiting Machu Picchu excursion as the Sacred Inca Trail or Royal Inca Trail.
-It´s easier to procure reservations for these trips, but advance reservations for these trips, but advance reservations with a licensed operator are still essential.
-The excursion begins at km 104, a stop on the Cusco-Machu Picchu trains.
-All of the hiking happens on the first dy, and you spend the night at a hotel in Aguas Calientes.
-The second day is not a trail hike, but a visit to the ruins.
+Some Cusco's tour operators market a two-day, one night visiting Machu Picchu excursion as the Sacred Inca Trail or Royal Inca Trail.
+It is easier to procure reservations for these trips, but advance booking with a licensed tour operator is still essential.
+The excursion begins at the so-called Km 104, a stop on the Cusco-Machu Picchu rails.
+All of the hiking happens on the first day.
+Then, a hiker spends the night at a hotel in Aguas Calientes.
+The second day is dedicated to the visit of the ruins.